nextgis/nextgisweb/doc/admin/upgrade.rst

 .. code-block:: none

-  $ nextgisweb migration.upgrade
+  $ nextgisweb migration upgrade

 And then apply them with:

 .. code-block:: none

-  $ nextgisweb migration.upgrade --no-dry-run
+  $ nextgisweb migration upgrade --no-dry-run

 Upgrading from previous versions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^